spaghettinootl/4us/README.md

 # These are for us:
-## A collection of poems/random thoughts I have written in order to cope with the loss of my best friend, Maria.
+## A collection of poems/random thoughts I write in order to cope with the loss of my best friend, Maria.